 Based on length, the Indian electric bus market is categorized into electric buses of less than 10 meters and electric buses of more than 10 meters.
 Between these two, the less than 10 meters category recorded higher sales volume in the market, with more than 60% share in 2018.
 Length agnostic subsidy led to the preference for smaller size buses by State Road Transport Undertakings (STUs) in the country.

-Declining battery prices and rising operational efficiencies poised to benefit the market
+Declining battery prices and rising operational efficiencies poise to benefit the market

-The Indian electric bus market is primarily driven by the strict government emission norms and regulations and support in the form of subsidies and grants.
-Also, to deal with the growing concerns related to environmental degradation, the government has planned to roll out fleets of electric and hybrid buses and has taken initiatives to encourage electric bus manufacturing within the country.
-The Ministry of Urban Development of the country recently launched THE Green Urban Transport Scheme (GUTS) with the aim to reduce carbon emissions from the public transport vehicles in the country.
-The ministry proposed an INR 250 billion grant for developing electric vehicles for public transport.
+The Indian electric bus market is primarily driven by the government’s strict emission norms and regulations, and support in the form of subsidies and grants.
+Also, to deal with the growing concerns related to environmental degradation, the government has planned to roll out fleets of electric and hybrid buses, and has taken initiatives to encourage electric bus manufacturing within the country.
+The Ministry of Urban Development has recently launched the Green Urban Transport Scheme (GUTS) with the aim to reduce carbon emissions from the public transport vehicles in the country.
+The Ministry proposed an $3.6 billion (INR 250 billion) grant for the development of electric vehicles for public transport in the country.